flowerinthenight/oomkill-watch/README.md

 When started, the resulting `kubectl` child process will use its current config for accessing a cluster.
 Therefore, make sure that your `kubectl` is pointing to the intended cluster first before running the tool.

+## Deployment

+The provided [Dockerfile](./Dockerfile) is for reference only as it's not setup to access any cluster.

 ```sh
 # Build:
 $ docker build --rm -t oomkill-watch .